cabforum/smime/SBR.md

 3. **Validation of eID**

-If authentication using an eID is used as evidence, the CA or RA SHALL confirm that the eID scheme is suitable (i.e., that the eID is accessible via a "notified" eIDAS-Node), and that the individual eID is valid (i.e., not expired, suspended, or revoked).
+If authentication using an eID is used to provide evidence, the CA or RA SHALL confirm that the eID scheme is suitable (i.e., that the eID is accessible via a "notified" eIDAS-Node), and that the individual eID is valid (i.e., not expired, suspended, or revoked).

 The authentication using the eID SHALL be created as part of the identity validation process, and evidence of the validation with the eID's Identity Provider (IdP) SHALL be retained by the CA or RA.

 4.	**Validation of digital signature with certificate**

-If a digital signature with Certificate is used as evidence, the signature SHALL be created as part of the identity validation process.
+If a digital signature with Certificate is used to provide evidence, the signature SHALL be created as part of the identity validation process.

 The CA or RA SHALL validate the digital signature and SHALL only use the signing Certificate as evidence for identity attributes if the signature is valid.